-Every person in this study part will receive a single dose of RO7504109 or placebo (a substance that looks like RO7504109 but contains no active medication).
+Every person in the study will receive a total of 5 doses of RO7504109 or placebo (a substance that looks like RO7504109 but contains no active medication), one dose will be given every 2 weeks.
 The dose group (cohort) you are enrolled into will determine how you will receive the drug (or placebo).

-The dose will either be given as a single injection under the skin on the abdomen (subcutaneous [SC] injection) over a time range of 5-10 minutes OR will be made into a solution and given into a blood vessel called a vein over a time range of 2-4 hours (intravenous infusion [IV]).
+Each dose will either be given as an injection under the skin on the abdomen and thighs (subcutaneous [SC] injection) over a time range of 5-20 minutes OR will be made into a solution and given into a blood vessel called a vein over a time range of 2-4 hours (intravenous infusion [IV]).

-7 dose groups (cohorts) are planned for Part A of the study.
+At least 4 cohorts are planned for Part B of the study.
 The group you are assigned to will depend on when you join the study.
 Details for the planned dosing groups are as follows: